-Every child has the potential to be a leader and we believe it is never too early to start teaching leadership skills.
+Every child has the potential to be a leader and we believe it is never too early to start teaching children how to lead.
 From building self-esteem to learning to communicate clearly and listen, our Line Leader to Troop Leader programme gives children important life skills.

 As children progress up through the school, the number of leadership positions increase, allowing as many children as possible to gain valuable experience as they step up to the responsibility.
-In Years R to Year 2, it is possible to be on the eco council and to be a ‘playground pal’.
-Children in Year 2 can join the cross-school kindness committee.
-From Year 3, it is possible to be a patrol rep, a form captain, deputy form captain, classroom monitor, take a position on the school council, kindness committee and the boarders’ council.
+In Years R to Year 2, it is possible to be a Playground Pal.
+Children in Year 2 can join the whole-school Kindness Committee and Environmental Committee.
+From Year 3, it is possible to be a Patrol Rep, a Form Captain, Deputy Form Captain, Classroom Monitor, take a position on the School Council, Kindness Committee, Environmental Committee and the Boarders’ Council.
 Each position gives our young leaders the chance to practice nine leadership skills.

 - Understanding the needs and characteristics of the task

 - Knowing and using the resources of the group you are leading

 - Planning: considering objectives

 - Sharing leadership (effective delegation)

 As a child takes on a new position they are given support and a good understanding of what it involves.
 There are job descriptions which create clarity.
 We give them feedback where possible to reinforce the good and move away from strategies that aren’t effective.